-We agree with Mr. Hassett that such allegations of false advertising and promotion are not failure to warn claims based on the label pre-empted Mensing.
-Cippolone, supra (claims of fraudulent by See misrepresentation and/or concealment based on state law duties to disclose by other means, as well as breach of warranty claims, were not preempted under the Labeling Act); Altria Group, Inc., supra. (rejecting the argument that fraud and unfair trade practice claims under Maine's law were preempted by the Labeling Act, finding that they were not failure-to-warn claims but rather, claims predicated on the duty not to deceive).
+We agree with Plaintiffs that such allegations of false advertising and promotion are not failure-to-warn claims based on the label pre-empted by Mensing.
+See Cippolone, supra (claims of fraudulent misrepresentation and/or concealment based on state law duties to disclose by other means, as well as breach of warranty claims, were not preempted under the Labeling Act); Altria Group, Inc., supra. (rejecting the argument that fraud and unfair trade practice claims under Maine's law were preempted by the Labeling Act, finding that they were not failure-to-warn claims but rather, claims predicated on the duty not to deceive).

 Count IX seeks the disgorgement of profits stemming from deceptive practices, such as concealing the risks associated with the drug and misrepresenting its safety.
 Count XI asserts claims of civil conspiracy based upon the concealment and withholding of information.
-Such claims are not

-Mensing failure-to-warn claims but state remedies for tortious business practices.
-10
+Such claims are not Mensing failure-to-warn claims but state remedies for tortious business practices.11

 Generic Defendants contend that the so-called Mensing carve-outs offer no basis for relief from pre-emption.
-They allege 1)that the failure-to-communicate theory is not viable; 2) that pre-emption cannot be circumvented by claiming that the generic manufacturers should have simply stopped selling their defective products; and 3) that failure to conform a generic label to the label of the RLD is not a viable cause of action.
+They allege: 1) that the failure-to-communicate theory is not viable; 2) that pre-emption cannot be circumvented by claiming that the generic manufacturers should have simply stopped selling their defective products; and 3) that failure to conform a generic label to the label of the RLD is not a viable cause of action.

-Mr. Hassett counters that claims that Generic Defendants were negligent because they did not communicate the already strengthened warnings of the RLD are not pre-empted, a claim that at least one court determined survives Mensing.
+Plaintiffs counter that claims that Generic Defendants were negligent because they did not communicate the already strengthened warnings of the RLD are not pre-empted, a claim that at least one court determined survives Mensing.
 See Lyman v.
 Pfizer, Inc., 2012 WL 2970627 (D. Vermont, 2012).
-Furthermore, he maintains that negligence and negligence per se claims premised upon Generic Defendants' failure to update their warning labels to comply with those of the RLD are not pre-empted by Mensing.
-He contends that failure to comply with the FDCA standards renders the drug misbranded per se.
+Furthermore, they maintain that negligence and negligence per se claims premised upon Generic Defendants' failure to update their warning labels to comply with those of the RLD are not pre-empted by Mensing.12 Plaintiffs allege that failure to comply with the FDCA standards renders the drug misbranded per se.
 21 U.S.C. §331(a).
-He and similarly situated plaintiffs pled that they are within the class of persons these regulations are designed to protect, and his injuries are the type of harm the statutes are intended to prevent.
+Plaintiffs pled that they are within the class of persons these regulations are designed to protect, and their injuries are the type of harm the statutes are intended to prevent.
 Third Amended Long Form Master Complaint ¶166.
-Thus, according to Mr. Hassett, Generic Defendants' non-compliance with federal law serves as evidence of negligence, requiring only proof of causation and damages in order to prevail under many states' laws.
-12 Given this viable method of compliance with a state law duty that does not conflict with federal law, Mr. Hassett maintains that impossibility pre-emption is defeated as to these claims.
-Appellee's brief at 41.
+Thus, according to Plaintiffs, Generic Defendants' non-compliance with federal law serves as evidence of negligence, requiring only proof of causation and damages in order to prevail under many states' laws.13 Given this viable method of compliance with a state law duty that does not conflict with federal law,